Skip to Main Content

 Activity Level

-All Aboard!
-Journey the entire 470-mile length of the historic Alaska Railroad from Fairbanks to Seward.
+Alaska is one of our favorite destinations and we invite you to discover this final frontier by train.
+Ride the rails along the entire 470-mile length of the historic Alaska Railroad from Fairbanks to Seward.
 Along the way you'll learn about life in the North and its people, culture and wildlife.
-Ride to Denali National Park- home of North America’s tallest mountain, 20,310-foot Denali where you'll explore its trails with one of Denali Education Center's educators.
-Then you'll head to Anchorage and experience the cultures of Alaska’s Native groups before heading to the harbor town of Seward to take in the grandeur of Kenai Fjords National Park.
+Ride to Denali National Park — home of North America’s tallest mountain, the 20,310-foot Denali, where you'll explore its trails with one of Denali Education Center's educators.
+Then head to Anchorage and experience the cultures of Alaska’s Indigenous Peoples before heading to the harbor town of Seward to take in the grandeur of Kenai Fjords National Park.

 Best of all, you'll...